-If the DNS plug-in is already used as a DNS server for local hosts, it is recommended to use it also for VPN clients.
-The DNS plug-in provides the fastest responses to client DNS requests and possible collision (inconsistency) of DNS records will be avoided.
+If the DNS module is already used as a DNS server for local hosts, it is recommended to use it also for VPN clients.
+The DNS module provides the fastest responses to client DNS requests and possible collision (inconsistency) of DNS records will be avoided.